Experienced and Dedicated Protection Order Attorneys

 Finding a Protection Order Attorney in Las Vegas, NV

-If you are the petitioner or the respondent in a Temporary Protective Order Against Domestic Violence, Stalking or Harassment, then contact an experienced attorney at Mills, Mills & Anderson.
+If you are the petitioner or the respondent in a Temporary Protective Order Against Domestic Violence, Stalking or Harassment, then contact an experienced divorce lawyer at Mills, Mills & Anderson.
 We have experience representing both men and women in these actions.
 We understand how to present the case to the judge so that the court understands the facts of the case and can make a good decision.
 We are also experienced family law attorneys who can help our clients with any other issues in the case involving child custody, child support, paternity or divorce.

 Our attorneys also represent both the petitioner and the respondent in an effort to modify or dissolve an existing temporary or extended protective order.
 Upon a motion by either party, the court can decide to extend a temporary protective order or dissolve the protective order.